KAIMUKI MIDDLE SCHOOL BEHAVIOR PROGRAM (Updated/Effective 09-01-16)

 - Students can still attend a monthly recognition activity planned by the Teams if the student has kept his/her demerit total for the tracking period to no more than 5 demerits and cleared all assigned demerits on time.

-Students can still attend a quarterly recognition activity planned by the Student Council if the student has kept his/her demerit total for the tracking period to no more than 10 demerits and cleared all demerits without receiving a referral.
-(Updated December 2016)
+Students can still attend a quarterly recognition activity planned by the Student Council if the student has kept his/her demerit total for the tracking period to no more than 10 demerits, cleared all demerits, and has not received a demerit-related referral within the quarter.
+(Updated May 2017)

 Students who receive even ONE day of In-School and/or Out-of-School Suspension will NOT be able to attend the monthly and quarterly recognition activity.